 And while I’m on the topic of texture, why is it that when hair goes gray, the texture goes berserk too!?
 I have some strands of hair that are breaking off at the corner of chemically treated hair meets gray newbie and these 4 inch rogues insist on standing straight up like a soldier at attention on his last day at boot camp.
 Why!?

 A hair oil might be helpful for some.
 It won’t solve the problem but it will help.
 The whole key to success here is not using too much oil.
 Less is more when it comes to hair oil friends.
 Less is more.
-Then I tend to set it with Josh Rosebrook’s Hairspray and that really helps them lay down.
+Then also tend to set my hair daily with this hairspray which really helps lay down the rogues.

 Also, just had my second haircut with Jen – founder of the coming soon hair salon Creature.
-Throughout this process, as my roots get longer and my hair gets shorter I can finally see the end of the tunnel and I’m telling you right now, 2018 is my year!
+Throughout this process, as my roots get longer and my hair gets shorter, I can finally see the end of the tunnel and I’m telling you right now, 2018 is my year ladies!
 I will for sure be fully gray probably by the fall.
 Depends on how short I go.
-I will share pics next time.

 I asked Jen about putting a glaze on to help with the dry ends and she discouraged me so I dropped it.
 The less chemicals the better anyways.